La Quinquenouille and Dramelay

 The medieval village of Arinthod with its arcades, church, tower and fountain.

-The base of the tower was restored in the 1990s, but the whole structure has suffered the ravages of time.
+The base of the tower was restored in the 1990s, but the structure as a whole has suffered the ravages of time.

-However, a small chapel is still in good condition (restored in 1980).
+A small chapel is nevertheless in good condition (restored in 1980).

 Old wells are still visible.

-On the way back, near the waterfall, you will see an old grain mill, evidence of its former use: it was used to grind wheat and corn using water power.
-You then cross the small stream (on the right bank) and climb up to the viewpoint overlooking the waterfall.
+On the way back, near the waterfall, an old millstone bears witness to its former use: it was used to grind wheat and maize using water power.
+You then cross the small stream (right bank) and climb up to reach the viewpoint overlooking the waterfall.

 Always be cautious and plan ahead when you're outdoors.
 Visorando and the author of this route cannot be held responsible for any accidents occurring on this route.